vedangwartikar/academic-kickstart/content/home/experience.md

   location = "Bangalore, India"
   date_start = "2020-08-08"
   date_end = ""
-  description = """Restructuring transitions and providing functional enhancements for a Business Chatbot which is built using R tools.
+  description = """Restructuring transitions and providing functional enhancements for a Business Chatbot which is built using R tools and frameworks.
 Solving Reprexes which will further be integrated with complex statistical models."""

 [[experience]]
   title = "Project Intern"